AlexGustafsson/pewview/README.md

 ### ipgeolocation.io (free, paid, online)

+The [ipgeolocation.io](https://ipgeolocation.io) service has a free tier offering 1K requests a day, 30K a month.
+There are alternatives for up to 20M requests a month.

 1. Create an account on [https://ipgeolocation.io](https://ipgeolocation.io)
 2. Log in to get your API key

 Specify `--geoip.ipgeolocation --geoip.ipgeolocation.key <key>` when starting PewView.

+### ip-api.com (free, online)

+The [ip-api.com](https://ip-api.com) service is free, but it is served over HTTP and limited to 40 requests per minute.
+The paid alternative is currently not supported.

+Specify `--geoip.ipapi` when starting PewView.

 ## Contributing
 <a name="contributing"></a>